AlecXQ/PimerPrevio/README.md

 # PimerPrevio

-You can try  this project by going on this link https://alecxq.github.io/PimerPrevio/
+You can try  this project by clicking on this link https://alecxq.github.io/PimerPrevio/